cmendozab/BadBankGoogleLogin/README.md

 # Demo:

-This site a short demo video of the added functionality [Google Login](https://youtu.be/h2LKMysY-Pc).
+This is a short demo video of the added functionality [Google Login](https://youtu.be/h2LKMysY-Pc).

 # Installation:
 > There are a few things you need in order to run this project.